Top 10 Things to Do In Litchfield

 Downtown Litchfield is also home to an eclectic mix of boutiques, resale and antique shops.
 Pick up everything from local homewares to clothing, jewelry, art and accessories.

-Viewing the architecture at Litchfield Carnegie Library is one of the top 10 things to do in Litchfield.Located in downtown Litchfield, the Litchfield Carnegie Library Building is a City staple and was funded by industrialist and notable philanthropist Andrew Carnegie.
-Opened in 1904, the library building was designed by architect Paul Moratz in the Classical Revival style.
-The Litchfield Carnegie Library Building was added to the National Historic Register in 1999.
+The Carnegie Building in downtown Litchfield is a city staple funded by industrialist and notable philanthropist Andrew Carnegie.
+Opened in 1905, the original Carnegie Library was designed by architect Paul Moratz in the Classical Revival style.
+The building was added to the National Historic Register in 1999.
 While you are here, relax by the fountain in the park, view the Veteran’s Memorial Garden or marvel at the stone architecture of this Litchfield landmark.

-9. Find the Native American Sculpture at Walton Park.
+9. Visit the Native American Sculpture at Walton Park.

 10. Explore the Route 66 Hike & Bike Trail.

 BONUS!
-Watch a feature film at the Litchfield Skyview Drive-In.
+Catch a feature film at the Litchfield Skyview Drive-In

-Finish off your day by catching a movie at the Sky View Drive-In theater in Litchfield.
-The oldest continuously operating drive-in on all of Historic Route 66.
+Finish off your day by catching a movie at the Sky View Drive-In Theater in Litchfield, the oldest continuously operating drive-in on all of Historic Route 66.
 The Skyview opened its doors in 1950, and it’s been going strong ever since.
-Chow down on classic American fare like chili dogs and popcorn, while you cozy up in the car to the latest blockbusters or a few of the classics.
-The theater is open from April to Mid-October.
+Enjoy some classic American drive-in fare like chili dogs and popcorn, while you cozy up in the car to watch the latest blockbuster or one of the movie classics.
+The theater is open from April to mid-October.

 Check out our other trip ideas: